Guerilla Marketing

 Strategies to Implement Guerrilla Marketing

-Utilising Social Media and Viral Marketing
+Leveraging Social Media & Viral Marketing

 Engaging the Local Community

-Leveraging Events and Public Gatherings
+Taking Advantage of Events and Public Gatherings

 Types of Guerrilla Marketing